Listing your house for sale can be a nerve-racking experience.

 As you can see, you have options for ensuring your home doesn’t sit around and collect dust.
 Though how long it takes to sell a house differs by market, you can take certain steps to help yours sell faster than most.

 One of the best ways to do this is simply by working with an experienced real estate agent.
 At SimpleShowing, we’d love to connect you with one and save you thousands of dollars with our 1% listing fee.
+Especially if your home is overpriced, many homeowners re-list their property with SimpleShowing and reduce their asking price by 2%, which represents the amount saved in commission.

 Contact us today to find out how we’ve made it easy and affordable to sell your house quickly.